After RRR And Pink Remake, Chiranjeevi's Acharya Suffers From Online Leak

 Blockbuster loading#chiru152 pic.twitter.com/Zj9OlQC9ir

 But at the same time, this piece of news isn't surprising as not too long ago, Pawan Kalyan's look from the Pink remake had also gone viral on social media after it got leaked online.
-Before that, fans went into a tizzy when Jr NTR's picture from the sets of RRR found its way on the internet.
+Before that, fans went into a tizzy when Jr NTR's picture from the sets of RRR found its way to the internet.

 #PSPK26 Begins.👍#PawanKalyan #PinkRemake pic.twitter.com/JTjjPhdmz1— Suresh Kondi (@V6_Suresh) January 20, 2020

 Coming back to Chiranjeevi, as seen in the leaked picture, the actor is sporting a rugged look and seems completely engrossed in his shoot.
-Wearing an olive green shirt with a red scarf and black denim, the megastar looks rather fit which is commendable considering he is all of 64.
+Wearing an olive green shirt with a red scarf and black denim, the megastar looks rather fit which is commendable considering he is 64.
 While the makers haven't officially announced the release date, Acharya is expected to arrive in cinema halls this year on August 14.

 Apart from Chiranjeevi, the highly-anticipated film also stars Trisha in the lead.
 Regina Cassandra, on the other hand, will feature in a special song.
 Acharya is said to be a social-political drama revolving around the Naxalite subject.
 The movie is being jointly produced by Konidela Productions and Matinee Entertainments.